Help us improve your experience.

 To display the configuration with only persistent changes applied, issue the show | display commit-scripts no-transients configuration mode command.

-Persistent and transient changes are loaded into the configuration in the same manner that the load replace configuration mode command loads an incoming configuration.
+The device loads persistent and transient changes into the configuration in the same manner that the load replace configuration mode command loads an incoming configuration.
 When generating a persistent or transient change, adding the replace="replace" attribute to a configuration element produces the same behavior as a replace: tag in a load replace operation.
 Both persistent and transient changes are loaded into the configuration with the load replace behavior.
 However, persistent changes are loaded into the candidate configuration, and transient changes are loaded into the checkout configuration.